rawatsaurabh/MeshSkill/README.md

 - Procedure 1 (.bin only) -

  1 - Plug the Eval Board to the host PC using a micro-USB cable.
-The board will be recognized as an external memory device called "BlUENRG-1" or "BLUENRG-2".
+The board will be recognized as an external memory device called       "BLUENRG-2".
- 2 - Drag and drop or copy the binary file into the "BlUENRG-1(IDB007VX)/BLUENRG-2(IDB008VX)" device you see in Computer.
+ 2 - Drag and drop or copy the binary file into the "BLUENRG-2(IDB008VX)" device you see in Computer.
  3 - Wait until flashing is complete.

 - Procedure 2 (.bin) -